Brown Environmental Leadership Lab (BELL): Alaska

 Be sure all of your forms and payment are completed by their assigned deadline:

-March 29: All medical forms and waivers due
+• Wednesday, April 9: All medical forms and waivers due and payment deadline

 Students registered after these deadlines are expected to complete form requirements and make payment within 48 hours of registration.

-There will be a mandatory online program orientation for you and your parents/guardians on Tuesday, April 9, 2024 at 7 p.m.
-EST, so please plan accordingly to be able to attend.
-You will receive an email invitation to this information session that will include a link to register.
+As stated above under Important Dates, there will be a required online program orientation for you and your parents/guardians on Sunday, May 18 at 11 a.m.
+ET, so please plan accordingly to be able to attend.
+Register here for this required session.
 To participate in this orientation, you will need access to a computer or smartphone (no webcam is necessary, but useful if you’d like to use it).

 Checklists